recryptproject/qtumbook/part2/erc20-dapp.md

 The lifecycle for a transaction has more stages:

 1. A transaction pending user audit & approval.
-2. A transaction is sent to qtumd, and broadcasted to the network.
+2. A transaction is sent to recryptd, and broadcasted to the network.
 3. User waits for transaction to reach some number of confirmations.

 Your app may need to give indication as to where transactions are in each of these stages.